 To derive a willingness to pay (WTP) to avoid grief from a spouse’s death, one would need to (1) determine the average length of time that the grief persists (for example, until remarriage); (2) find an equivalent happiness difference in an area of life that has been reliably monetized (for example, willingness to pay to avoid disease or depression); (3) convert this difference into annual units; and (4) multiply (1) by (3).

-Of course, the reverse can also be true.
+The reverse can also be true.
 You might not care at all about your spouse’s death.
-I want the jury to be given the opportunity to figure out which is which.
+I want the jury to figure out which is which.
 Because you deserve less in compensation.

 [P]eople produce value that they do not fully consume or give to dependents; this value benefits strangers in the larger society.
 Workers produce goods that consumers value more than the price that they pay; entrepreneurs start new businesses that employ people; people give to charity; inventors invent products whose value is greater than what the inventors can capture through patent law; the same is true of authors of books and the protections of copyright law; there are countless Good Samaritan acts; and many people devote their lives to public service.
 When these people die, isn’t there a loss to society beyond the loss to the person who dies and his immediate family and friends?

 Read the entire article: Dollars and Death, 72 U. Chi.
 L. Rev. 537 (2005).
 Chances are, you will find some of it genius and some of it ridiculous.
-But you will find all of it well written and thought provoking, even the parts with which you disagree.
+But you will find all of it well-written and thought-provoking, even the parts with which you disagree.

 According to the Personal Injury Valuation Handbook study put out by Jury Verdict Research, the average wrongful death jury award for the loss of a woman is as follows:

 |Year||Award Median||Probability Range||Award Range||Award Mean|